Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - A party booking a conference on the Calendly link above shall add the opposing party (or their lawyer if represented) as a “guest” (option available on form) by including the email address of the opposing party or of the opposing party’s lawyer.

 - Case conference briefs are limited to six (6) pages in length, double spaced and at least 12-point font size.
 Anything greater than six (6) pages will not be read by the designated judge.
-Schedules or tabs attached that provide background or a summary of the issues are not included in the six-page limit.
+Schedules or tabs attached are not included in the six-page limit.

 - Settlement conference briefs are limited to ten (10) pages in length.
 The page limit does not include net family property statements, financial statements, Supportmate calculations and reports.